 Please note, our work won’t affect electricity supplies in the area.

-We understand our work will affect the local community and we’ll work hard to minimise disruption while we carry out our essential work.
-We’ll advertise any road and footpath closures and let you know when we’ll work in your area.
+We understand our work will cause some inconvenience for the local community and we’ll work hard to minimise disruption while we carry out our essential work.
+We’ll advertise any footpath closures and let you know when we’ll work in your area.

 Continuation of critical works during coronavirus outbreak